dsc-courses/dsc106-2025-wi/labs/lab05/index.md

 });
 ```

  We have not implemented how we would like to handle the legend as we select and deselect wedges.
 For consistency and clarity, lets implement the same feature and logic used for the wedges to the legend!
-One important point to keep in mind.
+One important point to keep in mind though.
 We shouldn’t set the color attribute on the `<li>` elements directly, we just need to add the `.selected` class to apply the appropriate style to the right pie slice.

 ```js
 legend